Nuremberg day trip from Munich offers a day rich in history!

 Visitors to the Starnberger See can find no shortage of lakefront activities, like water sports and cafes.
 But there are some unexpected finds, too, like the Buchheim Museum of Imagination in Bernried.

 The Starnberger See is also home to the Roseninsel or Rose Island.
 It is there that King Maximilian II had a royal villa, the Casino, built.
-His son, King Ludwig II, entertained a number of high-profile guests at the villa, which has a remarkable rose garden that typically blooms in August.
-There are also prehistoric pile dwellings on the site, too.
+His son, King Ludwig II, entertained many high-profile guests at the villa, which has a remarkable rose garden that typically blooms in August.
+There are also prehistoric pile dwellings on the site.

 Dachau